Mr-Coxall/makecode-arcade-turtle-logo-hello_world/README.md

 ## Introduction @unplugged

 In this tutorial you will create your first Turtle Logo program using Makecode Arcade.
-You will get a turtle showing up on your screen and have it say, "Hello, World!".
+You will get a turtle showing up in your game console and have it say, "Hello, World!".

 ## Step 1
 **Turtle Logo - "Hello, World!"**